Gaussian Process-based calculation of look-elsewhere trials factor: Method

-According to Cowan et al.~\cite[Eq.~17]{cowan2011}, $Z$ follows a Gaussian distribution.
-Moreover, since we are interested in the trials factor under the background hypothesis $H_0: \mu = 0$, the best-fit signal strength $\hat{\mu}$ is distributed as a standard normal distribution $\mathcal{N}(0, 1)$.
-To compute the trials factor we need to determine the probability that $Z(M)$ exceeds the local significance observed in the data for any $M$ in the search region.
+To compute the trials factor we need to determine, under the background hypothesis $H_0: \mu = 0$, the probability that $Z(M)$ exceeds the local significance observed in the data for any $M$ in the search region.

 We propose to approximate the ensemble of curves $Z(M)$ with a family of samples from some Gaussian Process.
 Such an approximation increases the performance of the sampling without introducing significant bias.
 Properties of $Z$-curves (significance curves) are reflected in the GP mean, that should be set to $0$, and the kernel $K$ with $K(M_i, M_i) = 1$, i.e., the kernel must have 1 on the diagonal.